Marion Bartoli

 Marion Bartoli ([maʁjɔ̃ baʁtɔli]; born 2 October 1984) is a French former professional tennis player.
-Bartoli won the 2013 Wimbledon Championships singles title after previously being runner-up in 2007, and was a semifinalist at the 2011 French Open.
-She also won eight WTA Tour singles and three doubles titles.
+Bartoli won the 2013 Wimbledon Championships singles title, after previously being runner-up in 2007, and was a semifinalist at the 2011 French Open.
+She also won seven singles and three doubles titles on the WTA Tour.

 Bartoli was known for her unorthodox style of play, using both hands on her forehand and backhand.
-On 30 January 2012 she reached a career-high ranking of world No. 7; she returned to this ranking on 8 July 2013 after triumphing at Wimbledon.
+On 30 January 2012, she reached a career-high ranking of world No. 7; she returned to this ranking on 8 July 2013, after triumphing at Wimbledon.
 Bartoli reached the quarterfinals at each of the four majors.
 Her win at Wimbledon made her only the sixth player in the Open Era to win the title without losing a set.
 She is also one of only three players to have played at both the WTA Tour Championships and the WTA Tournament of Champions (later renamed the WTA Elite Trophy) in the same year (2011); the other two being Kiki Bertens and Sofia Kenin.

 Early life and personal life

 Marion Bartoli was born on 2 October 1984 in Le Puy-en-Velay, Haute-Loire.
 She is of Corsican descent; her family is from Palneca, Corse-du-Sud.

-Bartoli was introduced to tennis by her father, Walter, when she was six years old.
-She would practice tennis with him late at night after school on small, icy, unevenly surfaced courts which restricted free movement and influenced her playing style.
-When weather was sufficiently bad, they would train in an old indoor facility where there was very limited room between baseline and the wall, meaning Bartoli became adept at playing inside the baseline.
-He devised original training methods, such as improving hand-eye coordination by using balls of different size and color, or encouraging Marion to stay on her toes by taping tennis balls to the heels of her shoes.
-He drove hundreds of kilometres to tournaments while she would do her homework in the back of the car.
+Bartoli was introduced to tennis by her father, Walter, when she was six years old and often trained on small, icy courts or in cramped indoor spaces, shaping her aggressive style.
+Her father used creative drills to improve her coordination and kept her agile.
+She traveled to tournaments with him, doing homework on the road.

 In December 2019, Bartoli married Belgian football player Yahya Boumediene.
 Their daughter was born a year later.